On View at the Jones Center

 This exhibition is organized by Heather Pesanti, Senior Curator, with text also by Pesanti.

 Watch video of Senior Curator Heather Pesanti discussing this exhibition.
 Produced by Hauser & Wirth.

 Monika Sosnowska Exhibition Support: Galerie Gisela Capitain, Hauser & Wirth, Horizon Bank, Linda L. Brown, MaddocksBrown Foundation, Vision Fund Leaders and Contributors

 Senior Curator Heather Pesanti discusses Habitat, the Polish artist Monika Sosnowska's largest monographic exhibition to date at a U.S. museum.

 Learn more about artist Monika Sosnowska in this lecture about Polish art and cultural history by Senior Curator Heather Pesanti—including a personal narrative of the ways in which Pesanti’s travels in Poland enriched her understanding of her family history and mother’s Polish heritage.

 The Austin-based new music percussion ensemble, line upon line, performs a concert inspired by Monika Sosnowska’s monumental metal sculptures in the exhibition Habitat.
-The hour-long program includes Steve Reich’s Drumming Part 1, Jason Hoogerhyde’s Revolve/Retract, Pablo Vergara’s Engraving on bronze, and Steve Snowden’s Van Gogh From Space.
+See and hear selections from this hour-long program, which included Steve Reich’s Drumming Part 1, Jason Hoogerhyde’s Revolve/Retract, Pablo Vergara’s Engraving on bronze, and Steve Snowden’s Van Gogh From Space.